dzid26/ble_stepper_motor_analyzer/README.md

 **Q**: How far can my computer be away from my 3D printer?

 **A**: Bluetooth BLE radio communication is intended for short distances of a few yards.
 If the radio link will not be reliable, the analyzer program will detect data gaps and will report it in its console log.

 ---

-**Q**: This system can be a great idea for a Crowd Compute campaign.
-Can I do that?

-**A**: Of course.
-The design is in public domain and commercial usages are encouraged.
-Attribution and sharing of modification you make are not required.

----

-**Q**: Do you sell boards?

-**A**: We may produce a limited numbers of boards from time to time, but we also believe that others can do a better job job of mass producing and making it available to the community.

----